-Quickly sauteed in butter and finished with lemon juice, this pan-fried rainbow trout is as easy as it's delicious.
+Quickly sautéed in butter and finished with lemon juice, pan-fried rainbow trout is easy to make and delicious.

 Ingredients

-- Rainbow trout: I buy frozen fillets at Trader Joe's.
-I defrost them overnight in the fridge, then rinse and pat dry.
+- Rainbow trout: I buy the fish at Whole Foods Market or order it online.
+When ordering online, it comes frozen.
+I thaw the fish overnight in the fridge, then rinse and pat dry.

 - To season: Kosher salt, black pepper, and garlic powder.

 - Fat for frying: I use a combination of butter and ghee.
-The addition of ghee helps prevent the butter from burning.
+You can use olive oil, but butter is better.
+It turns into delicious brown butter.

-- Lemon juice: I recommend using freshly squeezed lemon juice in this recipe.
+- Lemon juice: I recommend using freshly squeezed lemon juice.

-- Minced parsley: Mostly used for garnish, but it also adds a layer of flavor.
+- Minced parsley: Mostly used for garnish, but also adds a layer of flavor.

 Add the lemon juice to the skillet and remove it from the heat.
 Transfer the fish fillets to plates, drizzle them with the pan juices, sprinkle with parsley, and serve.